-Winter Worries: Home Window Condensation
+Home Window Condensation in the Winter

 How Condensation Happens

+Here is an example.
 When you place a cold soda down in a warmer room and drops start to collect on the outside of the bottle, that’s an example of condensation put into effect.

 Why Worry About Home Window Condensation?

 Droplets indicate variation in moisture in the air.
-This can be a trigger for allergies, respiratory conditions like asthma, and various types of mold or mildew.
+Moist air can be a trigger for allergies, respiratory conditions like asthma, and various types of mold or mildew.
 Where this moisture variation is present, it can even affect other things in the room – for example, paper and fabric can collect water droplets and start to feel “wet” to the touch.

 While condensation itself doesn’t seem like a big deal, the things associated with it can be.
 Even when driving, condensation can get in the way of a driver’s sight.
+This is much more common in the winter months as well.

 1. Window Chemical Solutions